 A band of cloth called Fifty is tied on the forehead, before tying the turban.
 The turban cloth is sprinkled with water so that the cloth sticks nicely when it is wrapped around the head.
-The one corner of the turban is tied to the door knob or handle and is stretched with hand from the diagonally opposite corner.
+One corner of the turban is tied to the door knob or handle and is stretched with the hand from the diagonally opposite corner.
 Both the free ends are then rolled in, making the turban heavier in the middle and lighter at the held corners.
-The cloth is then folded in 5-6 parts.
+The cloth is then folded into 5-6 parts.
 The knot at the door knob or handle is untied and the folded cloth is held in arms.

 Then one corner is held between the teeth while bringing the other end behind and over the top of the head diagonally.
 The cloth is wrapped smoothly at an angle around the head.
 After the second loop, the fabric is carefully twisted on one side, bringing it down from the forehead and around, creating a ridge.
 This twist is repeated on every other turn so that the fabric crosses in front, working its way up.
 After several turns (about six times for an adult), the end is tucked in under the top of the turban; secured with pins.
 The remaining end is pulled (the one held in the teeth) underneath the front of the turban to cover the back of the head.
 The end is tucked into the back of the turban, and is secured with pins.

 Steps to tie a regular Punjabi Turban